goodux/radiotools/readme.txt

 == Description ==
 Radio Tools lets you add a streaming audio player, powered by Howler.js, to your site via a shortcode.
 You can easily customise the player template to unlock the true potential of Howler.js.
 This is easy for beginners and experts.

-Currently it only supports AAC.
+Stream supports AAC or mp3.
+Proxy currently only supports AAC and may not be supported on most servers.

 ### Want to customise your own player?